dev-diaries/web/_posts/2019-02-18-why-become-a-web-developer.markdown

 {:.post-content}
 Become a web developer not because it is popular to do so right now, but rather because you think you'll be challenged and stimulated.
-It can be a very rewarding profession and can bring you lots of joy.
+It's a very challenging but also very rewarding profession, so if you decide to jump into the fray, good luck!